Samaresh-Das/E-commerce_cloth_store/README.md

 # [UrbanAura Ecommerce](https://urbanaura.vercel.app/)

-An ecommerce site built under the given project by Totality Corp internship challenge.
+An ecommerce site built as a personal project.
 It is a frontend focused ecommerce site where users can authenticate, add items to cart and even buy products with payment gateway